 Working with a world-class local athlete, engineering students and academics, Plymouth University will attempt to set a land speed record at the World Human Powered Speed Challenge (WHPSC) on a remote road in Battle Mountain Nevada, September 2016.

-Wheelchair champion fully focused for world record attempt with Plymouth University
+Wheelchair champion fully focused for world record attempt with University of Plymouth

-Plymouth University news: Former London Marathon winner Sarah Piercy is continuing her physical and mental preparations after teaming up with Plymouth University for a world record attempt
+University of Plymouth news: Former London Marathon winner Sarah Piercy is continuing her physical and mental preparations after teaming up with University of Plymouth for a world record attempt

 Sarah Piercy, British Wheelchair Racing Association